The challenge: Alzheimer’s disease is a major national issue

 The Biomedical Informatics Group the Australian e-Health Research Centre (AEHRC) in Brisbane is developing key technologies for in vivo quantitative assessment of Tau and Amyloid-b (Ab) deposition suspected to be an early marker of AD.
 We are collaborating with AIBL, the Australian Imaging Biomarker and Lifestyle study, and the CRC for Mental Health.
 The AIBL cohort includes more than 1000 participants comprising healthy volunteers, patients with mild cognitive impairment, and patients suffering from mild Alzheimer’s disease.
 All those patients with undergo psychocognitive evaluation, blood exams, lifestyle assessment, and imaging.
 Imaging includes Positron Emission Tomography (PET), and Magnetic Resonance Imaging (MRI).

-Multimodality imaging.
 Magnetic Resonance Imaging includes contrasts for anatomical characterization (T1W, PDW, T2W), structural integrity of the white matter (DWI), and pathological imaging (FLAIR, SWI).
-Patients will be scanned at the Brain Research Institute and the Austin Health PET Centre in Melbourne, as well as the Hollywood Private Hospital and the Royal Perth Hospital.
+Patients will be scanned at the Brain Research Institute and the Austin Health PET Centre in Melbourne, as well as the Royal Perth Hospital.
 PET imaging includes markers for glucose metabolism FDG, Amyloid and Tau imaging.

-Bioinformatics research.
-We are developing technologies to predict, diagnose, and monitor neurodegenerative diseases from imaging data and blood exam.
-Through our cloud computing platform MILXcloud, MRI and PET scans can be uploaded and processed on our server to generate imaging biomarkers such as cortical thickness, white matter lesions, Amyloid load, or Tau deposition.
-We have developed panels from blood exam that can predict brain Amyloid load and be used to screen subjects to undergo PET imaging.
-Another technology is using inexpensive retinal scan to screen and diagnose Alzheimer’s disease.
+We have developed technologies to predict and monitor neurodegenerative diseases from imaging data.
+Through our cloud computing platform MilxCloud, MRI and PET scans can be uploaded and processed on our server to generate imaging biomarkers such as cortical thickness or Amyloid load, and clinical friendly reports with Z-Score maps that allow comparison of subjects with a reference healthy population.